One of the BIGGEST decisions we made back when we had our first child was one that many people might not even remotely consider ~ using cloth diapers.

 As a child, I remember my mom’s laundry room was stocked up with flat prefolds – 2 full shelves.
 We had plastic training pants.
 We had several pails with stinky diapers.
 I don’t remember much else but my mom was the one who washed and took care of them because my Dad was forever at work.

-Thankfully we have come a LONG way – and yes, we used cloth on our kids and I was happy with our decision 4 kids later!
-We have one more to put through diapers (baby 5…) and we’ll be finding a forever home for our cloth to pass on to someone else.
+Thankfully we have come a LONG way – and yes, we used cloth on our kids and I was happy with our decision – 5 children later!
+Our last one is just over a year old and wears cloth diapers and then I will find a forever home for them or pass them on to my oldest for her children.

 Making the Decision to Use Cloth